phelipetls/seriesbr/README.md

     [402 rows x 3 columns]

-See this bunch of NaN?
-You can get rid of them by specifying the join argument, which is passed to the [`pandas.concat`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.concat.html) function, as well as any other keyword argument.
+You can get rid of the NaN's with the argument `join`, which is passed to the [`pandas.concat`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.concat.html) function, as well as any other keyword argument.

+The default value for `join` is "outer".
+So, if you pass "inner":

     bcb.get_series(20786, 4189, 4380, join="inner")